X

 Sending the extra $50 per month for five years is now "paying you back" by saving you $21.35 per month for the next year and beyond, as future subsequent interest rate changes are also applied against a smaller-than-originally-expected remaining balance, even if you never make any additional prepayments.

-Without explaining all the complicated math behind it, this is also akin to never making any prepayments and having a remaining balance of $90,447.20 after five years -- but rather than the loan reset with a new 6% interest rate, your $50 per month prepayment has given you the equivalent of a new interest rate of 5.61%.
+Without explaining all the complicated math behind it, this is also akin to never making any prepayments and having a remaining balance of $90,447.20 after five years -- but rather than the loan resetting with a new 6% interest rate, your $50 per month prepayment has given you the equivalent of a new interest rate of only 5.61%.
 Of course, someone who didn't prepay his loan is stuck with the full lift to a 6% rate!
 In effect, you ameliorated a portion of the interest rate increase via prepayment, as your new required monthly payment is lower.

 An oddity: Prepaying an interest-only mortgage